Logo Voyage

 At Ringebu in Gudbrandsdalen valley along the mountain road through Rondane back onto E6 Dovrefjell.

-Steinkjer-Bodø along county road 17 is known as Helgeland coast road (also known as Kystriksveien) and is also designated as a national tourist route.
-The 630 km route is much slower than the E6, also includes six ferry crossings.
-Towns and destinations along the Helgeland coast road: Namsos, Brønnøysund, Tonnes, and Vega archipelago, an UNESCO World Heritage Site.
+Steinkjer–Bodø along county road 17 is known as Helgeland coast road (also known as Kystriksveien) and is also designated as a national tourist route.
+The 630&-km route is much slower than the E6, including six ferry crossings.
+Towns and destinations along the Helgeland coast road: Namsos, Brønnøysund, Tonnes and Vega archipelago, a UNESCO World Heritage Site.

 Shortcuts